Saarthak-Vijayvargiya-github/AR-VR-IoT-Monitoring/README.md

 This project work represents a partial completion of the EEE F411 Internet of Things course instructed by [Dr. Vinay Chamola](https://web.bits-pilani.ac.in/pilani/vinaychamola/profile), Associate Professor at BITS Pilani, Rajasthan.
 The primary emphasis of the project is on overseeing and managing industrial machinery through augmented reality (AR) headsets such as [Hololens](https://www.microsoft.com/en-us/hololens).
 It serves as an illustration of how IoT-enabled machines can be supervised and operated using an application compatible with Hololens.

 ---
-## How it works
+## What's inside

 The project encompasses an interactive application crafted in the [Unity](https://unity.com/) Game Engine specifically designed for use with Hololens.
 The IoT circuit becomes operational, transmitting and receiving data, only when both power supply and WiFi connectivity are simultaneously available.
 Real-time data collected from the distance sensor and potentiometer is seamlessly sent to Google's [Firebase](https://firebase.google.com/) Realtime Database, where it is promptly updated in the Unity app in real-time.
+The status of working of all the controllers and sensors are also updated in real time.

+The micro-controllers are programmed to automatically restart themselves in case of recurring errors caused by issues like power fluctuations, internet errors, sensor malfunctioning, etc.

 A standout feature in our project was the introduction of a slider mechanism, allowing users to control the servo motor's angle.
 This not only emphasized user-centric design but also used an engaging element in the control system.
 The value of the slider mechanism sets the angle of the servo motor via database.

 Additionally, the values recorded by potentiometer are periodically sent to the [ThingSpeak](https://thingspeak.com/) from which various graphs and MATLAB Visualisations can be obtained.
 Inside the app, a <em>Monitor</em> button is made which displays the data recorded in ThingSpeak in a form of a colourful graph.